UshanAlwis98/UshanAlwis98/README.md

     </div>
     &nbsp;
 <p align="justify">
 Hello!
-I'm **Ushan Loshitha De Alwis**, a passionate **MERN** Stack developer with a deep love for the transformative potential of technology.
+I'm Ushan Loshitha De Alwis, a passionate MERN Stack developer with a deep love for the transformative potential of technology.
 I believe in crafting digital experiences that are not just functional but purposeful, driven by user-centered design.
-My journey is marked by an unyielding curiosity about **AI**, and I enjoy integrating machine learning into projects to create intelligent solutions.
+My journey is marked by an unyielding curiosity about AI, and I enjoy integrating machine learning into projects to create intelligent solutions.

 </p>